 Establishing goals for the year go hand-in-hand with developing the annual budget.
 Be sure to include new equipment needs, staff training, and any new initiative requirements to meet your goals.

 All assets require a certain amount of upkeep.
-In order to preserve an asset, specific procedures must be in place.
+In order to preserve an asset, specific procedures must be put in place.
 A robust CMMS will help you schedule preventive maintenance and gather data to document and report on actual asset life.

 Reduce downtime, conserve assets, and decrease repair costs.
 If any equipment was prematurely replaced last year or if there was an increase in breakdowns, a preventive maintenance strategy will guarantee operational improvements.